 Book hotels, attractions and flights with free cancellation or changes

 Another precaution you can take is to book hotels and attractions that include free cancellation.
 This provides the extra protection that if your plans need to change then you will be able to get your money back a lot easier.
-For hotels we recommend booking.com who offer free cancellation on a huge number of properties.
-For activities, we recommend GetYourGuide who allow free cancellation on many activities up to 24 hours in advance.
+For hotels we recommend booking.com which offer free cancellation on a huge number of properties.
+For activities, we recommend Viator or GetYourGuide who allow free cancellation on many activities up to 24 hours in advance.

 For flights it may be a bit and miss as to whether you can book but change the flight for free down the line.
 For example easyJet was allowing the option of changing flights without them charging an additional fee.
 These scenarios are likely to change as the situation improves so be sure to read the booking conditions.

 Travelling after the Coronavirus pandemic will make being around other people less desirable, such as in restaurants and bars.
 So if you would rather have more space and cook for yourself then consider a self-catered apartment.
 These are available through VRBO, Airbnb, booking.com and sometimes direct through property owners.

 Self-catered accommodation is even available for trips such as ski holidays which work well for small groups.
 You could also combine this with the option of self-driving so as to avoid the airports and have minimal contact with others.

 Visit and stay in more rural places